Download the 2019/20 Terms and Conditions here.

-SUMMARY OF TERMS AND CONDITIONS FOR STUDENTS ON UNDERGRADUATE AND POSTGRADUATE TAUGHT COURSES IN FULL-TIME AND PART-TIME MODES FOR 2019-20 ACADEMIC YEAR ENTRY SPECIFICALLY QA HIGHER EDUCATION PROGRAMMES
+SUMMARY OF TERMS AND CONDITIONS FOR STUDENTS ON UNDERGRADUATE AND POSTGRADUATE TAUGHT COURSES IN FULL-TIME AND PART-TIME MODES FOR 2020-2021 ACADEMIC YEAR ENTRY SPECIFICALLY QA HIGHER EDUCATION PROGRAMMES

 1. Whole Agreement

-This summary document and the documents referred to herein, constitute the extent of the Agreement between Solent University and yourself.
+This summary document and the documents referred to herein, constitute the extent of the Agreement between QA Higher Education, Solent University and yourself.
 If at any time you change your mind and decide not to take up your place, or wish to defer your entry, please write to the Admissions and Enrolment Office as soon as possible.
-If after enrolment you wish to suspend your studies or withdraw from the course you must inform the Student Registry department at the University, but should be aware that you may remain liable for some or all of your fees as highlighted below.
-As a Tier 4 (General Student) Sponsor of the UK points based immigration scheme, the University is required to inform the Home Office where a Non-EEA applicant, having accepted the course and secured a visa using the University’s sponsor licence number, fails to enrol at the University or later withdraws from the course.
+If after enrolment you wish to suspend your studies or withdraw from the course you must inform the Student Registry department QA Higher Education, but should be aware that you may remain liable for some or all of your fees as highlighted below.
+As a Tier 4 (General Student) Sponsor of the UK points-based immigration scheme, the University is required to inform the Home Office where a Non-EEA applicant, having accepted the course and secured a visa using the University’s sponsor licence number, fails to enrol at the University/QA Higher Education or later withdraws from the course.
 The terms of this offer and the regulations governing studies at Solent University are subject to English Law.
 By accepting the offer and subsequently by enrolling on the course, you are agreeing to abide by QA Higher Education’s and the University’s regulations, policies and procedures current at the time of enrolment or as changed in line with these terms and conditions.

 2. Course information; Regulations; Policies and Procedures